Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Sumeria/History/Early Dynastic period.md

 Kubaba is the only king in the Third Dynasty and she is unique in that she is the only woman in the SKL to reign as "king."
 She is noted as having been a tavern-keeper before gaining kingship and was later worshipped as a minor goddess.
 #### First Dynasty of Lagash
 This dynasty, unlike previous ones, is not mentioned in the SKL.
 In fact because of the omission of Lagash there exists a satire on the subject called "The Rulers of Lagash".[^1] Enhegal is believed to be the first ruler of Lagash but we only have record of a business transaction he made therefore both his status and dating is disputed.
 The third ruler, Ur-Nanshe, is one we know actually ruled Lagash but we do not know when exactly.
 His son Akurgal ruled after him.
+##### Eannatum of Lagash
 After Akurgal came Eannatum.
 Eannatum is said to have conquered the entirety of Sumeria like Lugal-ane-mundu.
 His reach did not reach the Mediterranean like Luga-ane-mundu, reaching only as far as Mari but he instead conquered the Elamites in the east.
+His empire wasn't stable and there were many revolts during his reign.
+He was succeeded by his brother and then his nephew Entemena.
+Entemena increased the power of Lagash during his rule and were succeeded by two more minor rulers: Enentarzi and Lugalanda.
+After them came Urukagina who is famous for his political reforms (as mentioned earlier).

+#### Empire of Lugalzagesi
+Lugalzagesi, originally from Umma defeated Urukagina and Sumeria until his rule was overthrown by [[Sargon of Akkad]] who created the [[Akkadian Empire]].

 ---------
 [^1] https://etcsl.orinst.ox.ac.uk/section2/tr212.htm